ApryseSDK/pdftron-react-native/API.md

 Name | Type | Description
 --- | --- | ---
-xfdf | string | annotation string in XFDF format for import
+xfdf | string | annotation string in XFDF format for import replace | boolean | whether to replace existing form and annotation data with those imported from the XFDF string (Android only)

 Returns a Promise.